tvikkula/visualize-d3/README.md

 - Added description tooltip for the Cancellation reasons, they were quite unclear even to me.
 - Colorblind-friendly visuals was something I ended up not doing, mostly due to my lack of knowledge in how to design visuals that are distinguishable to all forms of color-blindedness.
 - I thought the legend ordering was correct, therefore I maintained this as more a matter of opinion than anything else.
 Additionally, this ended up to be a bit difficult to fix as the sorting of data seemed to affect both the plot and the legend.

+*4th feedback:*
+- This is a great exploratory chart, but I don't really see an explanatory story yet.
+There seemed to be many relationships and stories displayed on the plot and that made it difficult for the viewer to have a main takeaway from the plot.
+The readers attention is not focused on a single finding which should be the cornerstone of a good explanatory visualization.

+*Answers for 4th feedback:*
+- The plot was further re-designed to really focus on being explanatory and tell the story of a single pattern in the data.
+Patterns between time (months) and cancellation types was decided as primary pattern being shown.
+The visual encodings were also changed significantly to adjust.

 ##Resources